cetinkaya/HierarchicalClusterHs/README.md

 The order of data points in the original file is not preserved.

-If number of clusters is not supplied as a command line argument, then it is decided automatically.
+If the number of clusters is not supplied as a command line argument, then it is decided automatically.

 ```sh
 HiararchicalClusterHs Test.txt Result.txt